apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/primer.md

 The AQL language supports nesting, both of queries and of query results, and the combination allows for an arguably cleaner/more natural approach to such queries.
-As an example, supposed we wanted, for each Gleambook user, to produce a record that has his/her name plus a list of the messages written by that user.
+As an example, supposed we wanted, for each Gleambook user, to produce a object that has his/her name plus a list of the messages written by that user.
 In SQL, this would involve a left outer join between users and messages, grouping by user, and having the user name repeated along side each message.